Stargate (1981 video game): Legacy

 In July 2000, Midway licensed Defender II, along with other Williams Electronics games, to Shockwave for use in an online applet entitled Shockwave Arcade Collection, to demonstrate the power of the Shockwave web content platform.
 The conversion was created by Digital Eclipse.
 This port is no longer available.

 As with Defender II, the game is included in the 2012 compilation Midway Arcade Origins.

 In popular culture

-A Stargate machine is featured in the 3rd-season episode "Arcade" of the TV comedy series NewsRadio, in which it was referred to as "Stargate Defender".
-Eugene Jarvis, the game's creator, had a cameo role on the episode as "Delivery Guy #3".
+A Stargate arcade cabinet is featured in the NewsRadio episode "Arcade", in which the game is referred to as "Stargate Defender".
+Eugene Jarvis, the game's creator, had a cameo role in said episode as "Delivery Guy #3".

-Stargate and its predecessor Defender are featured as plot points in the podcast Rabbits.
+Stargate and Defender are featured as plot points in the podcast Rabbits.